Britain's Got Talent series 12 kicked off its auditions last weekend with some of its barmiest, most jaw-dropping and emotional acts yet.

 2016 - Richard Jones

-Never miss an episode with the ITV Hub and BT TV Catch-Up
+Never miss an episode of Britain's Got Talent on BT TV with the ITV Hub and BT TV Catch-Up

 Main photo credit: Thames / Syco Entertainment